 Some tenders are thrown to the public to simply meet legal requirements or justify management’s decision to extend an incumbents contract.
 Look for hints in the RFP and for transparency in the overall bidding process.
 If you feel some things are not right, then it probably isn’t.

 List client issues and compare how you stand up against competing companies.
 Can you add something extra to persuade the prospect to choose you?

-You might also think about using proposal software to look more professional.
+You might also think about using quoting software to look more professional.

 3. Can We Make a Profit?

 Consider your business plans and current projects and sales pipeline.
 Keep your business proposal flexible, but adhere to the tender timelines.
 Make sure you know the answers to these questions: